Reading Time: 3 minutes

 In effect, using the drug and needing drug becomes a vicious cycle where users’ ability to control their intake gets lost in heroin’s effects.
 So when considering “what are the effects of heroin on the brain,” know that the drug trains the brain to depend on it much like the resulting high trains the person to depend on the drug.

 What are the effects of heroin on your health, both now and in the future?
 Probably the most urgent and real-time effect of ongoing heroin use involves the risk of overdose.
-According to a New York University report, the combined effects of the body’s increasing tolerance levels and not knowing how strong a particular batch of heroin may be pose an ongoing risk of overdosing and dying from heroin.
+The combined effects of the body’s increasing tolerance levels and not knowing how strong a particular batch of heroin may pose an ongoing risk of overdosing and dying from heroin.

 Long term health effects from heroin have as much to do with how the body and brain deteriorate as it does with the additives and byproducts mixed in with each dose.
 As brain and body functions breakdown, the body’s immune system weakens as well.
 Add to this the likelihood of toxins and byproducts accumulating throughout the body and users face any number of serious, chronic physical conditions down the road.